Lost in Mistranslation: It’s Always Darkest before. . . When?

 June 4, 2017 § 2 Comments

 Political commentator Bill Kristol, speaking earlier this year at a Harvard forum titled “The Future of News: Journalism in a Post-Truth Era,” had some good things and some bad things to say about the state of modern media.
-For the most part, he said, he’s optimistic; but he understands the need for caution, closing his talk with the following:
+For the most part, he said, he’s optimistic; but he understands the need for caution, closing his talk with this:

 I ran into John McCain this morning, actually, at National Airport—he was coming in from somewhere, I was flying out.
 I asked him how things were going, and he responded with one of his favorite quotations.
 I think it’s a fake quotation, actually—he really said it to me, but I think his description of it is fake.
 He said, “As Chairman Mao always liked to say, ‘It’s always darkest before it turns pitch black.’”

 I’ll cast my lot with Kristol: I think McCain is misquoting Mao Tse-tung.
 And McCain probably knows it, too, but that hasn’t stopped the senator from Arizona from making it one of his go-to lines.
 In fact, he used it so much during his 2008 presidential campaign that it caught the attention of China’s news outlet Huanqiu.com.
-The author there, Wang Qichao, writes that McCain’s catch phrase is no more than a parody of what Chairman Mao really said: “It’s always darkest before the dawn.”
+An author there, Wang Qichao, writes that McCain’s catch phrase is no more than a parody of what Chairman Mao really said: “It’s always darkest before the dawn.”

 Now that’s an expression I’m familiar with.
 But is it truly a Mao-made metaphor?
 According to Wang, it comes from Quotations from Chairman Mao Tse-tung (also known as The Little Red Book).
 But I’m thinking this may be one of those cases where a well-known saying is misattributed to the kind of well-known figure who gets credited for most everything quote-worthy (think Benjamin Franklin and Martin Luther King, Jr. in the US).